zavalalabs/zavalalabs.github.io/_posts/2026-01-22-Recalibration-2026.md

 title: Recalibration 2026
 date: 2026-01-22 01:00:00 +/-TTTT
 categories: [Thoughts]
-tags: [new year, productivity, politics, social]
+tags: [new year, productivity, politics, social, wip]
 ---

+> This page is a WIP (work in progress): some items may not be fully fleshed out at this time.

 # It's 2026, now what?
 Welcome, 2026; so long, 2025.
 The year is already off to a banger of a start.
 Before beginning my dive into my topics in this article, please note this entire post needs to be understood from the focal lens of my opinion disclaimer.